Door County, Wisconsin

 Door County is the easternmost county in the U.S. state of Wisconsin.
-As of the 2020 census, the population was 30,066.
-Its county seat is Sturgeon Bay.
-It is named after the strait between the Door Peninsula and Washington Island.
-The dangerous passage, known as Death's Door, contains shipwrecks and was known to Native Americans and early French explorers.
+Its population was 30,066 at the 2020 census.
+Its county seat and largest city is Sturgeon Bay.

+Door County is named after the strait between the Door Peninsula and Washington Island.
+This dangerous passage, known as Death's Door, contains shipwrecks and was known to Native Americans and early French explorers.
 The county was created in 1851 and organized in 1861.

-Nicknamed the “Cape Cod of the Midwest,” Door County is a popular Upper Midwest vacation destination.
-It is also home to a small Walloon population.
+Nicknamed the "Cape Cod of the Midwest," Door County is a popular Upper Midwest vacation destination.
+Tourism is a major contributor to Door County's economy.
+It is Wisconsin's forty-fourth largest county in population, but it is the eighth largest in terms of economic impact from tourism (over $600 million in 2023).
+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.